StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/README.md

 - **Download** the Dataset
 - **Extract** All Necessary Files
 - **Clean and Organise** the Dataset

+## Configuration Setup
+Before running either the command-line interface (main.py) or the web application (app.py), you must update the configuration paths in FYPProjectMultiSpectral/config/config.py.
+This file contains critical settings such as:
+- **Experiment paths:** Where model outputs and logs will be stored.
+- **Dataset paths:** Locations of the BigEarthNet dataset.
+- **Metadata paths:** Locations of metadata files for the dataset.
+Update these paths to match your local environment to ensure the project runs correctly.

 ## Running the Project - Command Line (Training and Testing Models)
 To run the project, simply run: